 When to create a subproject?

-If you want to delegate responsability to a different project manager
+If you want to delegate responsibility to a different project manager

-If you want to separate access to two different subprojects.
+If you want to separate access to information to different user.

-You don't want to let developers (execution subproject) access the contents of the "acquisition subproject" with contract and sales information.
+Example: You probably do not want to let developers have access the contents of the "Acquisition subproject" which might contain sensitive contract and sales information.

 In order to delete a project you need to set its status to "Deleted".
-Projects remain in the system but will be invisible.
+Projects will be soft-deleted, which means they remain in the system but will be invisible.
 Deleted projects can be recovered if necessary.